andy-keene/events-visualization/README.md

 ### Web Server
 1. Prerequisites: `Forever`, `node`
 1. From `/server` install the dependencies with `npm install`
-1. Run the application using `forever start app.js`.
+1. Run the application on port 8080 using `forever start app.js`.
 This allows the app to be restarted on failure.
 Likewise `forever stop <app-id>` can be used to temporarily stop the server inbetween updates.

-## Config notes
+### Config notes
 To block IPs via IP tables, use the following command:
 `sudo iptables -I INPUT -s <ip> -p tcp --dport ssh -j REJECT`